 This tour offers a potentially vast list of exciting, exotic, and fascinating bird species and birding spectacles.
 The variety of birds on offer is huge, with shorebirds (waders), birds of prey, waterbirds such as herons, egrets, and pelicans, rollers, bee-eaters, kingfishers, and a seemingly endless list of passerines all awaiting us throughout the tour.
-Highly desired species including African Finfoot, Kelp Gull, Egyptian Plover, White-crowned Lapwing, White-crested Tiger Heron, Black Crowned Crane, Arabian Bustard, Savile’s Bustard, Quail-plover, Sudan Golden Sparrow, Brown Booby, Red-billed Tropicbird, Bat Hawk, Pel’s Fishing Owl, River Prinia, Little Grey Woodpecker, Golden Nightjar, Sennar Penduline Tit, Cricket Warbler, Adamawa Turtle Dove, Red-throated Bee-eater, Mali Firefinch, Chestnut-bellied Starling, Neumann’s Starling, White-fronted Black Chat, and Pied-winged Swallow are all possible.
-We will also get to experience vast roosts of both Lesser Kestrel and the stunning Scissor-tailed Kite, a truly breathtaking spectacle, not to be missed.
+Other desired species that we’ll be on the lookout for include; African Finfoot, White-crowned Lapwing, White-crested Tiger Heron, Black Crowned Crane, Arabian Bustard, Savile’s Bustard, Sudan Golden Sparrow, Brown Booby, Red-billed Tropicbird, Bat Hawk, Pel’s Fishing Owl, River Prinia, Little Grey Woodpecker, Golden Nightjar, Sennar Penduline Tit, Cricket Warbler, Adamawa Turtle Dove, Red-throated Bee-eater, Mali Firefinch, Chestnut-bellied Starling, Neumann’s Starling, White-fronted Black Chat, and Pied-winged Swallow are all possible.

 For the ultimate West African birdwatching experience, join our 10-day introduction to Africa, The Gambia: Gateway to Africa Tour, which precedes and complements this tour of Senegal.

 Day 1.
 Arrival in Banjul (The Gambia) and drive to Toubakouta (Senegal) birding en route